danyaaivanov/Team_Full_House_PEFT/README.md

 That is a complete fail.

-* Finally, that is what we have got for Prefix Tuning
+* Finally, that is what we have got for Prefix Tuning on T5 model
 <p align="center"><img src="images/loss_tables_PT.png" width="400" /> <img src="images/metrics_tables_PT.png" width="400" /> </p>

 **Example of the model output:** 'Rat : Ratio of government expenditure to GDP domestic product ( GDP ) from 2015 to 2025 ( Rat ...
 Rat'